AI Answering Service For Med Spas

 What happens with after-hours safety concerns?

-Can it handle membership or package questions?
+Can it handle membership or treatment bundle questions?

 Does this replace a patient coordinator?